 Identify Y and Z if the mass fractions of their heaviest elements are 51.48% and 53.17%, respectively.
-Show your work.

 Problem 8.
 Metal as a workhorse catalyst

 Metal X has high corrosion resistance and excellent conductivity, thus being widely used in the production of stainless steel, batteries and electronics.
 Complexes of X have attractive catalytic properties.
 One complex E can be obtained as shown below.